Maintain and repair Curtain Wall installations

 - health and safety procedures that need to be followed

-- special methods and equipment necessary to deal with maintenance /repair work
+- special methods and equipment necessary to deal with maintenance or repair work

-- actions taken if dangerous materials are exposed/suspected during dismantling
+- actions taken if dangerous materials are exposed or suspected during dismantling in line with regulatory and organisational requirements

 - how to remove and store fixtures and fittings